-If your heater is a manually-controlled model, you may use this heater as a vented product.
+You may use this heater as a vented product.
 There are three reasons for operating your heater in the vented mode.

-- 1. The fireplace does not meet the clearance to combustibles requirements for vent-free operation. - 2.
-State or local codes do not permit ventfree operation. - 3.
+- The fireplace does not meet the clearance to combustibles requirements for ventfree operation. - State or local codes do not permit ventfree operation. - 3.
 You prefer vented operation.